MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-custom-channel-message-parts.md

 Primary Id attribute name: **msdyn_channelmessagepartid**

-• **msdyn_name**: string – Name for the message part.
+- **msdyn_name**: string – Name for the message part.
 This value is later used as a key to map message part information with outbound message content.

-• **msdyn_displayname**: string – Display name.
+- **msdyn_displayname**: string – Display name.

-• **msdyn_description**: string – Description.
+- **msdyn_description**: string – Description.

-• **msdyn_channeldefinitionid**: GUID – Channel definition id, must match the channel definition id of the channel.
+- **msdyn_channeldefinitionid**: GUID – Channel definition ID, must match the channel definition id of the channel.

-• **msdyn_type**: OptionSet – Channel type, currently supported values: 192350000 plaintext.
-More types will be introduced in further releases.
+- **msdyn_type**: OptionSet – Channel type, currently supported values: 192350000 plaintext.
+More types will be introduced in future releases.

-• **msdyn_isrequired**: bit - Indicates whether the part is required.
+- **msdyn_isrequired**: bit - Indicates whether the part is required.

-• **msdyn_maxlength**: int - max length for the part
+- **msdyn_maxlength**: int - Max length for the part.

 #### How to define it: